Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Saturday's over/under is 11.6 points higher than the combined 56.9 PPG average of the two teams.
+- Saturday's total is 11.1 points higher than the combined 56.9 PPG average of the two teams.

-- These two squads surrender a combined 69.2 points per game, 0.7 more than this contest's over/under.
+- The 69.2 points per game these two squads have allowed their opponents to score this season are 1.2 more than the 68 over/under in this contest.

 Miami Stats and Trends

-- In Miami's 11 games this year, it has five wins against the spread.

-- The Hurricanes have been favored by 21.5 points or more once this season and covered the spread.
+- The Hurricanes covered the spread in their only game when favored by 21.5 points or more.

-- Miami's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Miami's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- When Miami scores more than 39.1 points, it is 2-0 against the spread and 1-1 overall.
+- Miami is 2-0 against the spread and 1-1 overall this season when the team scores more than 39.1 points.

-- When Miami piles up more than 516 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Miami amasses more than 516.0 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Hurricanes have turned the ball over 17 times this season, three more turnovers than the Blue Devils have forced (14).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.